szerpa17/fatal-police-shootings/README.md

 **Team members:** Brynn Hamilton, Alissa Vokes, and Saranhais Zerpa

 ## Project Description/Outline ##
-Our project is to examine fatal police shootings throughout the U.S.A. from 2015 to June 2020.
-We'll examine relationships between shootings, time, location (City, State), population size, and victim age, race, and gender.
+The goal of our project is to examine fatal police shootings throughout the U.S. from 2015 to June 2020.
+We'll examine relationships between shootings, time, location (both City and State level), population size, and victim demographics (age, race, and gender).

 ### Hypothesis ###
-trends in shootings over the years; and relationships between gender, race, age.

-### Research Questions to Answer ###
-Are there more instances of fatal shootings in certain areas (metropolitan vs rural)?
-Are there more instances of males being fatally shot than other genders?
-Is there a higher rate of fatal shootings for certain races/ethnicities?
-Is there a link between police shootings and city population sizes?
-Hypothesis
-State Population and Shootings (for every 100,000 people)
-Null: There is no correlation between population size in a city or state and lethal police shootings.
+**Null Hypothesis:** There is no correlation between population size and fatal police shootings.
-Alternative:  Cities/States with higher populations have more police shootings (for every 100,000 in the state or ever 10,000 in the city).
+**Alternative Hypothesis:** Cities/States with higher populations have more police shootings (for every 100,000)

-Age
-Null: 18+
-Alternative: 20-25 years olds make up a majority of the shooting data Shootings over time
-Null: Shootings have not increased over our timeframe
-Alternative: Shootings have increased
-???
-Metropolitan Areas and Shootings (for every 10,000 people)
-Null: Metropolitan areas (areas with more than 50,000 people) do not have higher rates of police shootings.
-Alternative: Metropolitan areas have higher rates of police shootings for every 10,000 people.
-Victims (among police shootings)
-Null: There is no common victim demographic????
-Alternative: The most common victim demographic is predicted to be black males, within the range of 20-25 years old.
-States
+### Additional Research Questions ###
+1. Accounting for gender, race, and age, which demographic has had the most victims due to fatal police shootings?
-It is hypothesized that Florida will be among the top five states with the most fatal shooting deaths.
+2. Will Florida (State) be one of the top 5 States with the most recorded fatal police shootings?
+3. Which City has the most recorded fatal police shootings?
+4. Which State has the most recorded fatal police shootings?
+5. Have police shootings increased in the past five years?
+6. Is there a particular time of the year during which police shootings occur more frequently?

 ## Datasets to Be Used ##
 * [Washington Post Police Shooting Data][https://github.com/washingtonpost/data-police-shootings]